What is acute mountain sickness?

 It’s not often we’re told to eat extra carbohydrates.
 But when you’re at a higher altitude, you need more calories.
 So pack plenty of healthy snacks, including lots of whole grains.

 I know this one is troublesome to try and do however you ought to avoid smoking and drinking alcohol at a high altitude to prevent AMS.
 Alcohol, cigarettes, and medications like sleeping pills will build altitude sickness symptoms worse.
 Avoid drinking, smoking, or taking sleeping pills throughout your trip to higher altitude.
 If you want to have a drink, wait at least 48 hours to give your body time to adjust before adding alcohol into the mix.

 10. Drink water

-Staying hydrous is additionally necessary for preventing hypoxia.
+Staying hydrous is additionally necessary for preventing hypoxia ( An absence of enough oxygen in the tissues to sustain bodily functions) .
 Every member ought to carry a minimum of one bottle of water.
 Drink water regularly during your climb.

 11. Sleep lower